gitmag-group-admin/php-pdo/README.md

 ### Connecting to MySQL

-The following `index.php` script illustrates how to connect to the `bookdb` database on the MySQL database server with the `root` account:
+The following `index.php` script illustrates how to connect to the `blog` database on the MySQL database server with the `root` account:

 ```php
 $host = 'localhost';